qzc438/ontology-llm/PROMPT_INSTRUCTION.md

 Change uppercase to lowercase.
 Output the normalised name only.
 ```
-- We suggest suing the following prompt for simple prompt:
+- We suggest suing the following prompt for simple prompt (but it may still have some error as LLM is originally designed for chat):
 ```
-Normalise the following name: {entity_name}
-Use a lowercase and space-separated format.
+Change the following name a lowercase and space-separated format: {entity_name}
 ```

-#### Complex Prompt:
+#### Retrieval & Matching Prompt:
-- You are always recommended to use JSON to format the output.
 - Do not use ":" for your input.
 LLMs may consider this symbol as a separator and return only the name.
 For example, "source:User" may randomly return "User".
 - Be careful when using "." along with your input.
 For example, LLMs will treat "{entity}." (with a full stop) as the input from the following prompt:
 ```